top of page

 Lolland Map.jpg

-The beautiful Lolland Costume has several elements:
+The beautiful Lolland Women's Costume has several elements:

-e. apron in a blue-and-white checkered pattern
+h. apron: blue-and-white checkered pattern

-f. dark blue stockings
+i. stockings: dark blue

 Lolland 2b.JPG